-6.1.1 To ensure proper rumen function sheep must be provided with at least 70 percent long fibre roughage/forage in their diet on a daily dry matter basis from weaning onwards.

-6.1.3 Any changes in diet must be carried out gradually to minimise rumen problems.

-6.1.4 The nutritional regime and pasture management plan must take into account the added nutritional requirements of lactating animals (see also 6.0.2 and 7.0.8).

-6.1.5 Feedlots and other types of confinement feeding operations are prohibited.

-6.1.8 Recommended Livestock feeds should minimise ingredients that are in direct competition with human nutrition.
+- 6.1.1 To ensure proper rumen function sheep must be provided with at least 70 percent long fibre roughage/forage in their diet on a daily dry matter basis from weaning onwards (see also 6.1.2). - 6.1.2 The minimum requirement for roughage for lactating dairy sheep is 60 percent long fibre roughage/forage on a daily dry matter basis. - 6.1.3 Any changes in diet must be carried out gradually to minimise rumen problems. - 6.1.4 The nutritional regime and pasture management plan must take into account the added nutritional requirements of lactating animals (see also 6.0.2 and 7.0.8). - 6.1.5 Feedlots and other types of confinement feeding operations are prohibited. - 6.1.6 6.1.7 Not allocated. - 6.1.8 Recommended Livestock feeds should minimise ingredients that are in direct competition with human nutrition.